inquilabee/LinkedinPy/README.md

 # LinkedIn

+Python ❤️ LinkedIn

-Python package to automate some usual tasks performed on social-networking site LinkedIn.
+Use Python to automate usual tasks on LinkedIn.

 ### What can you do?